freemso/course-graph/REST-API-Doc.md

     None.

 ----
-### Update data of the Resource
+### Update data of the Question (NOT SUPPORTED)

-Update data of the resource.
+Update data of the question.
 Needs Authorization.

 - **URL**